 4.8 Shake to mix and record any observations.

-5. Changing the temperature of the equilibrium solution.
+5. Changing the Temperature of the Equilibrium Solution

-5.1 Place test tube 7 in a 70-80 ° water bath for 1-2 min.
+5.1 Place test tube 7 in a 70-80 °C water bath for 1-2 min.

-5.2 Compare the warm solution to the solution in the unheated test tube (the FeSCN2+ “control”), and record any observations.
+5.2 Compare the warm solution to the solution in the unheated test tube (the FeSCN2+ control), and record any observations.

 5.3 Collect the contents of test tubes 3 and 4 in the laboratory waste jar labeled “Silver.”
 Pour the contents of all the other test tubes down the drain.